Back to learn

 4. The ability to advance more than the paycheque

-There have also been cases where people used EWA to receive more money than they would earn on their following paycheque, effectively forcing them into overdraft.
+There have also been cases where people used their earned wage access program to receive more money than they would earn on their following paycheque, effectively forcing them into overdraft.

 This also poses a risk for the EWA provider.
 They could potentially advance someone more than they will be able to pay back.